hazutecuhtli/Udacity_DataStructures/README.md

 Functions created for this problem rely on two different methods added to the linkedlist class used as a base.
 These two methods are used to remove duplicated elements within the linkedlist used and to sort their elements for a more friendly display of the obtained results.

-Then, the two create functions for this problem create two different linkedlists composed by the union of elements between linkedlists used as inputs to the functions or to find elements present on both inputs, respectively.
+Then, the two create functions for this problem generate two different linkedlists composed by the union of elements between linkedlists used as inputs to the functions or to find elements present on both inputs, respectively.
 This is possible by searching the list as presented in the shared file ***UdacityDataStructuresProblem6.py***.

+This solution generates times complexities of *O(n)* for the removing of duplicated elements within the inputs list, *O(n^2)* for the implementation of the bubble-search method, complexity of *O(n log n)* for the Union operation and a complexity of *O(n)* for the intersection operation, where n represents the number of elements considering both lists for the union and intersection operations, or the number of elements within a list for the rest of the cases.

+In terms of space complexity, the union operation has a complexity of *O(n)*, while the intersection operation has a complexity of *O(m)*, where m represents the size of the smaller set.